alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 ### About

-Fix this is a useful editor tool created for everyone who needs to leave text notes or todos in the level for the team members.
+Fix this! is not a pesky actor in the level, rather a powerful editor plugin.
+Leave comments in level for your teammates, convert any comment in your blueprints to tasks and get overview about all things that needs to be done.

 ### Download